Irubataru/beamer-themes/README.md

 They do not have any portability in mind as I write them to fit whatever presentation I am making at the moment.

-Pictures will follow when I have the time.

 # "corporate"
 This is a simple blue and orange theme inspired by the following post on stackexchange: